-The Teaching Academy was established in January 2003 when the former Center for Educational Development (1980–2002) was re-visioned, expanded and a director hired.
-In 2006, the former NSF ADVANCE program was institutionalized in the Teaching Academy, expanding support for leadership, mentoring, networking, and career enhancement.
+The Teaching Academy was established in January 2003 when the former Center for Educational Development (1980–2002) was redesigned and expanded; and a director was hired.
+In 2006, the former NSF ADVANCE program was institutionalized in the Teaching Academy, expanding support for leadership, mentoring and diversity.

 The NMSU Teaching Academy supports Vision 2020 by seeking to improve student learning by providing professional development to NMSU educators in teaching, leadership, and mentoring.
 The Academy helps NMSU educators develop extraordinary teaching lives embedded in exceptional careers.

 The Teaching Academy is an organization that is member driven and donor supported.
 Each year more than 300 NMSU educators earn an annual membership for 10 or more hours of participation in events.
 Donors provide approximately 30% of the Teaching Academy’s operating budget.

 The NMSU Teaching Academy has received national and international recognition 13 times since we opened our doors in 2003: